 In my 15 years’ experience as a chess coach, I have always been learning about the best methods to improve the level of my students in the shortest possible time.
 Of course, I have been learning on the road; my own experience serves me well to understand things that are important to teach to an improving player.
 As an active chess player who combines tournaments and lessons, my main method has always been sharing every bit of knowledge I gain from my own games.

 Of course, I also employ the works of the most well-known trainers in the world and they have taught me a lot and continue to do so.

 To be a good coach not only you must give quality material, but also you must understand such material and question it because that’s what you expect from your students to do as well.

-In this article I want to share 10 methods of training that work; at least they have worked for me in the past with my students.
+In this article I want to share 10 methods of coaching and training that work; at least they have worked for me in the past with my students.

 Here I don’t only refer to using the engine, but it is very valuable to analyze the chess game with your student, understand what he saw here and there, where did he employ most of his time, where was the mistake and why etc. This has to be done, mandatory.
 When the games are well analyzed the student learns quickly from his own mistakes and does not repeat them.